1985 China v Hong Kong football match: Table before the match

 China qualifies for second round with win or draw.

 Hong Kong qualifies for second round with win only.

 Match

 Summary

-Under the glare of the floodlights and the noise of 80,000 fans at the Workers' Stadium in Beijing, the Chinese team began the game on the offensive, determined to achieve a win rather than a draw and finally qualify in dominant fashion.

-However, while the hosts came up empty initially, it was Hong Kong who struck the first surprising blow in the 19th minute.

-During a free kick, Wu Kwok Hung backheeled the ball stealthily behind him to defender Cheung Chi Tak, who from well outside the penalty box blasted a thunderous shot past Chinese goalkeeper Lu Jianren into the upper corner, making the score 1–0 in favor of the visitors.
+The Chinese team began the game on the offensive, determined to achieve a win rather than a draw.
+However, Hong Kong scored the first goal in the 19th minute, when during a free kick, Wu Kwok Hung backheeled the ball to Cheung Chi Tak, who shot and scored from well outside the penalty area.

-Undeterred, China increased pressure and equalized twelve minutes later, when Li Hui scored from a rebound after Hong Kong's keeper Chan Wan Ngok could not secure an initial shot.
-However, the Chinese players surprisingly went on the attack again in the second half, allowing more offensive chances for the Hong Kong side, culminating when Ku Kam Fai scored a rebound attempt of his own to put Hong Kong in the lead again after 60 minutes.
+China equalized twelve minutes later, when Li Hui scored off a rebound from Hong Kong's goalkeeper.
+In the second half, the Chinese players went on the attack again, and in doing so allowed more chances for Hong Kong to score.
+This culminated in Hong Kong's second goal, when Ku Kam Fai scored at the 60 minute mark.
+China took several shots over the game's final half-hour but were unable to score, resulting in a 2–1 victory for Hong Kong.

-Over the final half-hour of play, China fired several shots on goal in a desperate scramble for an equalizer, but it never came and Hong Kong left the pitch with a historic 2–1 victory.